mgajda/less-arbitrary/towards-better-union.md

 That is because this requirement is valid only for strict type constraint inference, not for a more general type inference as a learning problem.
-As we saw in the example @lst:row-constraint, we need non-monotonic inference when dealing with alternative representations.
+As we saw on `ExampleRowConstraint` in [@#example:nonmonotonic-inference], we need non-monotonic inference when dealing with alternative representations.

-It should be noted that this approach significantly generalized the assumptions compared with a full lattice subtyping [@subtype-inequalities][@subtyping-lattice].
+It should be noted that this approach significantly generalized the assumptions compared with a full lattice subtyping [@subtype-inequalities;@subtyping-lattice].

 ### Typing relation and its laws

-The minimal definition of typing inference relation and type checking relation can be formulated as follows:
+The minimal definition of typing inference relation and type checking relation can be formulated as below:

 ``` {.haskell #typelike }
 class Typelike ty